tonitaip-2020/d4-source/README.md

 ## Usage

-1. Acquire the dataset at https://huggingface.co/datasets/codeparrot/github-code (downloading the dataset is the preferred method in the files of this repository, but you can also use a data stream to save space and bandwidth, as the dataset is several hundred GBs).
+1. Acquire the dataset at https://huggingface.co/datasets/codeparrot/github-code (downloading the dataset is the preferred method in the files of this repository, but you can also use a data stream to save space and bandwidth).
+The Parquet files take approximately 340 GB disk space.

 In Powershell: